-I was actually terrified by this news and cried the whole way home from the doctors in utter disbelief.
-This had been a disability I had judged others who had struggled with it, thinking I never could go through that.
-However here I was in that very position of weakness and fear.
-The next few months became an utterly strange time.
-I was confronted with the truth of my situation.
-It was scary.
-I had displaced so many of my fears and uncomfortable emotions into food and exercise, that I honestly struggled so much to even articulate them or know what was going on.
+I was broken by this news and cried the whole way home in disbelief.
+I had judged others who had struggled with eating disorders, thinking I would never go through that.
+Yet there I was right in the middle of it.
+The next few months I was confronted even more with the truth of my situation.
+It was scary to see how I had displaced my fears and uncomfortable emotions with restricting food and increasing exercise.
+I honestly struggled to articulate my heart or know what was going on inside.
 Simple feelings I would try to avoid.
-However as time progressed, I looked for emotional help, in counselling and art therapy and soon found a space I could start to learn to be really real and honest with myself.
-Simply letting out my tears felt incredibly healing.
-Sometimes I would just draw when I didn’t have the words to express the feeling inside.
+It was through counselling and art therapy that I found a safe space to “just be” and to be real and honest with myself and my emotions.
+Through letting out my tears I found healing.
+I would just draw when I didn’t have the words to express the feeling inside.
 Through just being I found the echo of my heart cry.

-The realisations I soon started to have were completely the opposite to what my head had been telling me all this time.
-I suddenly saw the power of vulnerability and that there is real strength in weakness and asking for help.
-I had always thought accepting help was a weakness – but suddenly I saw that me saying “yes” to help was a real step of courage and strength.
-The more I said yes to it, the more I saw progress and new glimpses of freedom and clarity.
+Through this process I saw the power of vulnerability and that there is strength in weakness and asking for help.
+I had always thought accepting help was a weakness – but through this journey I realised it was actually a real step of courage and strength.
+The more I said “yes” to it, the more I saw progress and new glimpses of freedom and clarity.

-My anxiety levels were so high during this time.
-I struggled to make decisions and I found life truly overwhelming.
+During this time, anxiety levels were high for me and I struggled to make decisions.
+Life felt overwhelming.
 I feared regret, failure and making mistakes.
-I almost felt something would go really wrong if I made the “wrong” decision.
-However as I started to challenge this feeling and confront it I realised it didn’t line up with the definition of “grace” whatsoever.
-Grace was all about bringing beauty from mistakes and there always being another chance.
-I couldn’t understand the idea that I could possibly receive a gift I didn’t deserve!
-I was ashamed of myself and my situation.
-I hid from friends and didn’t tell many people.
-Just trying to keep up a facade to protect myself.
-And almost forgot how to relate with people on a normal level.
-I constantly felt like the weakling of the family and the one that “needed help”.
+However I started to challenge this feeling and realised it didn’t align with the definition of “grace”.
+Grace is about bringing beauty from mistakes and receiving what I do not deserve.
+I couldn’t understand this.
+I felt ashamed of myself and as a result I hid from friends and didn’t tell people about what I was facing, in order to keep up a facade to protect myself.
 It was crippling and humiliating.
-After a while I got used to the feeling of shame and humiliation I somehow wore it like a cloak.
-It was horrible.
-Yet the more I asked for help and found freedom to express my emotions the more I realised that it had been lies in my head that had crippled me.
+Over time I got used to the feeling of shame and humiliation, I almost wore it like a cloak.